yushiangfu/study-notes/~vfs.md

 ```

 - Socket
-  - It's only there once any task opens it with specified arguments; therefore, file operation here is unnecessary to socket type.
+  - File operations are unnecessary for the socket type since it only becomes available when a task opens it with specified arguments.

 ```
 inode->i_op = &shmem_special_inode_operations;
 inode->i_fop = &no_open_fops;
 ```

+In our example, the filesystem **shmem** demonstrates its implementation.
-Our example shows how filesystem **shmem** implements it, but please note that each file system has its own implementation for the seven file types.
+However, it's important to note that each file system has its own unique implementation for the seven file types.

 ## <a name="vfs-structures"></a> VFS Structures

 - struct **inode**
-    - What we think of like a file is represented by a struct inode in VFS.
-    - It stores the metadata of a file and knows where and how to access the file data
+    - The struct inode stores file metadata and provides information on accessing the file data.
 - struct **dentry**
-    - Usually, one **inode** pairs with one **dentry** (hard link is the exception).
+    - Typically, one **inode** is associated with one **dentry** (excluding hard links).
-    - VFS places the file name here.
+    - The **dentry** in VFS holds the file name.
-    - It establishes the folder and file hierarchy and works as a cache to speed up the lookup.
+    - It establishes the hierarchy of folders and files, serving as a cache to optimize lookup operations.
 - struct **file**
-    - Temporary component when a task opens a file, and it's process-specific.
+    - The struct **file** is a temporary, process-specific component created when a task opens a file.
 - struct **mount**
-    - Folders and files build up the tree within an area, e.g., partition, and each has its filesystem and tree.
+    - Folders and files form a hierarchical tree structure within a designated area, such as a partition, with each having its own filesystem and tree.
-    - We must mount them onto the root hierarchy before accessing them, and struct mount manages the action.
+    - Prior to accessing them, we need to mount them onto the root hierarchy, which is managed by the struct **mount**.

+In the diagram below, we can observe the root mount along with two other mounted trees: **/run/initramfs/ro** and **/run/initramfs/rw**.
+Within the root mount, the dentry of each inode is responsible for maintaining the file hierarchy.
+When tasks access **/run/initramfs/rw/abc.txt**, the VFS generates temporary **file** structures for each access individually.

 <p align="center"><img src="images/vfs/hierarchy.png" /></p>

-So in the above diagram, we can see the root mount and two other trees mounted onto **/home** and **/var/more**.
-Inside the root mount, the dentry of each inode maintains the file hierarchy.
-When tasks access the **/var/log.txt**, the VFS generates temporary file structures for each separately.

 <details><summary> More Details </summary>